A few remarks on the tube algebra of a monoidal category: Introduction

 In Section~\ref{sec:tub-alg-rep-cat} we consider the representation category of a compact quantum group.
-As discussed above, the Drinfeld center of the corresponding ind-category is described by two algebras, the Drinfeld double and the tube algebra.
+As discussed above, the Drinfeld centre of the corresponding ind-category is described by two algebras, the Drinfeld double and the tube algebra.
 If we consider the $q$-deformation of a compact semisimple Lie group, then the unitary dual of the Drinfeld double has a close resemblance to the unitary dual of the complexification of the original group~\citelist{\cite{MR1804864}\cite{arXiv:1410.6238}}.
-On the other hand, the tube algebra seems to be more appropriate for combinatorial analysis~\cite{arXiv:1504.08338}.
+On the other hand, the tube algebra seems to be more appropriate for combinatorial analysis~\cite{MR3464395}.
 Through a detailed analysis of matrix coefficients of representations, we show that the tube algebra is contained in the Drinfeld double as a full corner.
 Although the result is not surprising, even for finite groups an explicit connection between the two algebras seems to be missing in the literature.
 As an application we consider the Temperley--Lieb categories $\TL(d)$ and using the results of Pusz~\cite{MR1213303} we get some information on the structure of the tube algebra of $\TL(d)$ for $d>2$.
 We note that the representations of this algebra were studied by V.~Jones and Reznikoff~\citelist{\cite{MR1929335}\cite{MR2274519}} and Ghosh and C.~Jones~\cite{MR3447719}.

 In Section~\ref{sec:mor-eqv-cat-tub-alg} we consider weakly Morita equivalent categories.
 By making use of the $2$-categorical formulation, we prove strong Morita equivalence of the corresponding tube algebras.
-Again, as follows from the above discussion, the result is known for fusion categories, but even then an explicit imprimitivity bimodule is not available in the literature.
+Again, the result is known for fusion categories and is not surprising in general, since the corresponding Drinfeld centres are monoidally equivalent~\citelist{\cite{MR1822847}\cite{arXiv:1501.07390}}.
+But even for fusion categories an explicit imprimitivity bimodule is not available in the literature.
 We also briefly discuss an alternative approach based on `regular half-braidings with coefficients' inspired by M\"{u}ger's description of the tube algebra of a fusion category~\cite{MR1966525}.
 This complements our analysis of the fusion algebras of weakly Morita equivalent categories in~\cite{arXiv:1501.07390}, where we showed that certain approximation properties are preserved, yet the fusion algebras are not strongly Morita equivalent.